zuozhenggh/learning-library/content-management-library/apex-integration/website/website.md

 ## Summary

 This completes this lab.
-At this point, you know how to create new site using template, change security setting & publish it.
-Click on **Lab 6: Setup APEX application** to setup Oracle APEX application to consume content.
+At this point, you know how to create new site using template, change security setting & publish it.You may now **proceed to the next lab**.

 ## Learn More